mylxsw/asteria/README.md

     logger.Debug("Drizzle breeze shore, dangerous night boat")
     logger.Error("On the moon, the willow head, after the evening") logger.WithFields(log.Fields{
         "user_id":  123,
         "username": "Tom",
+    }).Warningf("The gentleman is frank, the villain is often jealous.") logger.F(log.M{
+        "user_id":  123,
+        "username": "Tom",
     }).Warningf("The gentleman is frank, the villain is often jealous.")